 List Your Business in Local Directories

 Finally, listing your business in local online directories could help significantly when it comes to local rankings.
-Make sure you are in Yelp, Apple Maps, Foursquare, HomeAdvisor, FindLaw Yellowbook, Bing Places, and other relevant business listings in addition to listing in Google My Business.
+Make sure you are in Yelp, Apple Maps, Foursquare, HomeAdvisor, FindLaw Yellowbook, Bing Places, and other relevant business listings in addition to listing in Google Business Profile.
 Getting your business to rank in the map pack is extremely important and well worth the effort.
 Most search engine users will click in the map pack to find local businesses, so you want to be there to be found.
 If you aren’t sure you can handle this process on your own, SEO experts can help get your business to rank locally.